xieyuheng/inner/notes/00025-explaining-our-beliefs-as-a-programmer.md

 date: 2020-11-11
 ---

-Reading "Implementation patterns" by Kent Beck.
+# Reading "Implementation patterns" by Kent Beck

 Which teaches us to think about "why we write programs in our styles?", and by encouraging us to explain our styles (ways (beliefs)), let us learn from ourselves.